prataprc/pitch-rustlang/modules/rust-modules.md

 	u8			The 8-bit unsigned integer type.
 	usize		The pointer-sized unsigned integer type.

+idiomatic
+	borrow		A module for working with borrowed data. boxed		A pointer type for heap allocation. cell		Shareable mutable containers.
+	iter		Composable external iteration.
+	rc			Single-threaded reference-counting pointers.
+'Rc' stands for 'Reference Counted'. sync		Useful synchronization primitives.

 behaviours
-	any			This module implements the Any trait, which enables borrow		A module for working with borrowed data. boxed		A pointer type for heap allocation. cell		Shareable mutable containers.
-	clone		The Clone trait for types that cannot be 'implicitly copied'. cmp			Functionality for ordering and comparison.
+	any			This module implements the Any trait, which enables clone		The Clone trait for types that cannot be 'implicitly copied'. cmp			Functionality for ordering and comparison.
 	convert	    Traits for conversions between types.
 	default	    The Default trait for types which may have meaningful default values. dynamic typing of any 'static type through runtime reflection. error	    Traits for working with Errors.
-	iter		Composable external iteration.
 	ops			Overloadable operators.

 collection